From the Sea to the Clouds to the Soil

 Location: Stroom, Hogewal 1-9, The Hague

-From The Sea to the Clouds to the Soil
+Library window: From the Sea, to the Clouds, to the Soil

 With these works Stroom presents speculative scenarios that encourage us to think differently about the role that plants, soil, air particles and water can play in the ecosystem of the urban environment.
 To literally look at the world around us from a different perspective: from the sea, the clouds, the soil.